Talbot Run is proud to announce that we are approved to be a United States Pony Club Riding Center in the Capital Region.

 Emphasis on the balanced seat combined with the activities and competitions that develop skills in a broad range of riding disciplines—dressage, jumping and combined training (eventing).
 Not coincidentally, these three equestrian sports compete at the Olympic level.

-At Talbot Run, programs are offered in: dressage, cross-country, show jumping, “Quiz”, Mounted Games and horse management.
+At Talbot Run, programs are offered in: Dressage, Eventing/Cross-country, Show Jumping, “Quiz”, Mounted Games, Tetrathalon and Horse Management.
 Weekly mounted lessons are offered at the farm with the opportunity for additional lessons and leasing.
 Instruction and safety are emphasized, as well as fun for all.

 Occasional clinics with visiting or guest instructors are also offered in addition to the regular lessons.
-Unmounted meetings are offered monthly.
+Unmounted meetings are offered.
 In January, February and March we will be holding practice sessions for the Quiz Rally.
-We strongly encourage al l members to attend.
+We strongly encourage all members to attend.
 During unmounted meetings members learn about topics such as: feeding, veterinary care, shoeing and various areas of horse management.

 Talbot Run Pony Club members are encouraged to work their way through the stages of the progressive Standards of Proficiency, which test knowledge and riding ability.
 Pony Clubbers who attain the B, H-A and A rating levels meet standards of competence that are recognized throughout the horse world.